-The Building Inspector and the Planning Board shall establish a procedure for engaging a professional engineer and/or other technical consultant to advise the Building Inspector or Planning Board, and to review application plans and documents in application phase and the construction phase.
-The applicant shall pay for the cost of the consultant review pursuant to the procedures specified in M.G.L. c.
+The Planning Board shall establish a procedure for engaging professional engineers and/or other technical consultant(s) to advise the Building Inspector and the Planning Board, and to review application plans and documents in the application phase and the construction phase.
+The applicant shall pay for the cost of the consultant review(s) pursuant to the procedures specified in M.G.L. c.
 44, §53G or §53A.
-Further, the Building Inspector and the Planning Board shall establish a procedure for engaging consultants to inspect and confirm compliance with any requirements during construction and maintenance.
+Further, the Planning Board shall establish a procedure for engaging consultants to inspect and confirm compliance with any requirements during construction and maintenance.
 Refusal to pay the necessary consultant fees shall be a basis to deny the building permit, site plan, or special permit approval.
 Such procedure shall include prior notice to the owner or operator of the installation of the cause of such proposed engagement.

-(2013 STM, Article 11)
+(2013 STM, Article 11; 2022 ATM, Article 27; 2023 ATM, Article 32)